 Individual level de-identified data and biosamples collected by the BC Generations Project are available to approved researchers studying the effects of lifestyle, genetics and environment on the development and prevention of chronic diseases.

-Researchers seeking access to the BC Generations Project controlled dataset(s) and/or biosamples are to follow the instructions for access request after creating a researcher account.
+Researchers seeking access to the BC Generations Project controlled dataset(s) and/or biosamples are to follow the instructions for access request.

 BC Generations Project linked data access